macku/trainmanjs/README.md

 ## Examples

 ### Simple Example
-1. [Check simple example](https://cdn.rawgit.com/macku/trainmanjs/ba192230/examples/simple/index.html) how to use Trainman
+1. [Check simple example](https://rawgit.com/macku/trainmanjs/master/examples/simple/index.html) how to use Trainman
-2. [Here you can find the source code](/examples/simple/) for the the above example
+2. [Here you can find the source code](/examples/simple/) for the above example